Hit and Run Claim Lawyers QLD

 • Approved personal injury payouts are paid from the nominal defendant fund

-Strict Time Limits for Hit and Run Claims
+Strict Time Limits for Hit and Run Accident Claims

 Strict time limits apply to lodging hit-and-run claims with the Queensland State Insurance Regulatory Authority, the nominal defendant.
-When you are the injured party in an accident with an unknown or unidentified driver, you must submit your compensation claim by the earliest of:
+When you have sustained injuries in an accident with an unknown or unidentified driver, you must submit your compensation claim by the earliest of:

 • Three months from the accident date